timm/shape/README.md

 - e.g  `a.b.c = 2.3` becomes `a["b"]["c"] = 2.3`.
 - Note that GOLD knows not to alter  the decimal point in 2.3

-To implement the GOLD:
+To implement that dot notation, the GOLD interpret (celled `gold`):
 - Under the hood,  GOLD transpiles code  from `src/\*.md`  to  `.var/x.awk
 - The transpiler is a one line long:

 ```
 s= gensub(/\.([^0-9\\*\\$\\+])([a-zA-Z0-9_]*)/,"[\"\\1\\2\"]","g",s)
 ```

-To support easy excution
-- Much of the work in GOLDEN (e,g, transpiling, running code in `.var`)  is handled by the GOLD interpreter.
-- The name of that interpreter is `gold` (no suprises there).

 To support object creation aggregation, and inheritance
 - There is  30 likes of portable awk (so not preprocessing needed there)